SteveC-SoC/TossACoinTo/README.md

 Set player move ✔
 Soreboard
 Decide if player wins, does selection match result - will need to pull state up higher so this can be accessed by all ✔
-correct setState as this is currently on move behind
+Correct setState as this is currently on move behind
+animate the coin flip 🤔
+CSS

 ## Problems/Stuck
 Radio buttons work slightly differently in React